Killkase42/Metal-melting-Furnace/README.md

 # Second Protoype
 The second prototype comprised a propane torch with its own insulated chamber.
 These ideas were inspired by small commercial metal furnaces, but made more accessible with basic materials.

-The insulating material of the chamber was a silicate comprising 30% clay (dug from the ground and refined via decanting) and the remainder crushed up glass bottles was used (measured by volume).
+The insulating material of the chamber was a silicate comprising 30% clay (dug from the ground and refined via decanting) and the remainder crushed up glass bottles (measured by volume).
 This was done due to easy sourcing of the materials.
 A steel bucket was used to contain the insulating mixture.
 Standard bricks were used to cover the top when in use.
 The torch was made of plumbing hardware, teflon tape, and a 30 PSI regulator.
+The stoichiometric ratio of propane to oxygen could be optimised by changing the distance between the torch nozzle and the inlet pipe.

 Advantages
 - Refinement and casting of aluminum was faster and safer
 - Insulation was much more effective and durable
+- Furnace was mobile

 Disadvantages
 - Torch was cumbersome to light and position